 - Vaginal bleeding not associated with the menstrual cycle.

-For a better idea of the health problems that vaginal discharge can indicate, we will go over the changes you may experience and the type of diseases responsible according to the color of the discharge and other symptoms.
+For a better idea of the health problems that vaginal discharge can indicate, we will go over the changes you may experience.
+We’ll also talk about the type of diseases that may be responsible, according to the color of the discharge and other symptoms.